| North Carolina August 13 - 20, 2001 |

 Fish Crow - Common but see above.

-Purple Martin - One at Lake Jordan on 16th; a flock of about two hundred birds late afternoon at Stumpy Point; one at Roanoke Island on 19th.
+Purple Martin - One at Lake Jordan on 16th; a flock of about two hundred birds late afternoon at Stumpy Point; one at Roanoke Island

 Northern Rough-winged Swallow - One at Lake Jordan (16th) and another at Pea Island.